FanPu1/bioinformatics-hub/README.md

 - The first sequence in multiple sequences do not have a sequence Id

-  If the first sequence in multiple sequences do not have a sequence Id, this application will automatically add "Unamed sequence 1" as its sequence Id.
+  If the first sequence in multiple sequences do not have a sequence Id, this application will automatically add "Unnamed sequence 1" as its sequence Id.

 - Numbers in sequences

   Numbers in sequences will be removed automatically.

 - Blanks in sequences

-  Blanks, such as \r\n, \n in sequences will be removed automatically.
-Blank lines inside of a sequence will be removded.
+  Blanks, such as \r\n,  in sequences will be removed automatically.
+Blank lines inside of a sequence will be removded as well.

 - Comment lines

   Comment lines (started with ";") in a FASTA sequence will be removed automatically.

-Based on above rules, "Sample sequence 3" and "Sample sequence 4" shown below will have identical sequence when saved in BioinformaticsHub application.
+Based on above rules, "Sample sequence 3" and "Sample sequence 4" shown below will have the identical sequences when saved in BioinformaticsHub application.
 ```
 >Sample sequence 3
 ; this is a comment line, will be removed by CommentLineRemover;